People always ask me about my daily routine.

 Switching media often is my most effective way to find and maintain FLOW.

 I assess the work from the day before, consider the approaching deadline and plan out how much time I will spend on each unfinished element.
 I’ve done this for so long that I can budget my time with surprising accuracy.
-When I get changes from my Art Director, Director (or John Lasseter) the schedule can change.
+When I get changes from a superior, the schedule can change.

 I have one formal meeting every day with my Art Director, Production Manager and Art Department Coordinator.